RubenRuCh/solutions-engineers/second_test/README.md

 * Show off!
 We love Typescript.
 We love TDD.
 We love unit tests.
 We love design patterns.
 We love engineering!

+#### Showing off!

+- [x] TypeScript
+- [x] TDD
+- [x] Unit tests
+- [x] E2E tests
+- [x] Hexagonal Architecture
+- [x] DDD

 * If you were to have more time, what would you do?
 Briefly explain what could be improved.

+- [ ] Create a database implementation for the repositories (instead of InMemory).
+For example, I would have use PostgreSQL or MongoDB
+- [ ] Configure Cucumber or another Gherkin tool to run acceptance tests with business language
+- [ ] Use some library for dependency-injection (to avoid manual and duplicated instantiation of dependencies)

 * If you have further questions, don't hesitate asking.